adobe/aem-component-generator/README.md

 [watch this video](https://s3.amazonaws.com/HS2Presentations/AEMPublic/2019-Adobe-AEM-Component-Code-Generator-Demo-Bounteous.mp4).
 Detailed steps for using the generator are found below.

-Step 1: Clone the project from github.
+### Step 1: Clone the project from github.

-Step 2: Update the demo config file (`data-config.json`) to your company defaults, removing references to `NewCo`/`newco` in the `project-settings` and `group` values.
+### Step 2: Update the demo config file (`src/main/resources/component-generator/data-config.json`) to your company defaults, removing references to `NewCo`/`newco`
+in the `project-settings` and `group` values.

+### Step 3: Build the project
+    #### With node.js
+    [IntelliJ] With node support follow the steps below
+        - Right click on package.json -> select "Show npm Scripts"
+        - Double click on "1.Setup npm - npm:install"
+        - Double click on "2.Build generator jar"
+    #### With maven only
-Step 3: Build the project by running `mvn clean install` from the main project folder.
+    Running `mvn clean install` from the main project folder.

-Step 4: Copy the generated `component-generator-N.N.jar` file (under the `target` folder) to a location from which you wish to generate AEM component code.
+### Step 4: Copy the generated `component-generator-N.N.jar` file (under the `target` folder) to a location
+from which you wish to generate AEM component code.
 Note that code will be generated at a relative path from which the generator is executed, which can be different from where the jar file is located.

-Step 5: Copy the `data-config.json` file from this project to the same location and update with relevant configs for your component.
+### Step 5: Copy the `data-config.json` file from this project to the same location and update with relevant configs for
+your component.

 - `project-settings`: contains configuration options related to your AEM project